 Barry Hearn has announced he’s stepping down as chairman of Matchroom Sport.

-72 year old Hearn has been at the forefront of sports promotion for over 40 years, including helping to launch the PDC when players split from the BDO in the early 1990s.
+72 year old Hearn has been working in sports promotion for over 40 years, including helping to launch the PDC when players split from the BDO in the early 1990s.

 He’s also been involved in promoting many other sports, including snooker, golf and boxing, as well being chairman of Leyton Orient.
 He will be replaced as chairman by his son Eddie Hearn.